Directors

 Director, Department of Algal Development and Evolution

 As a marine biologist, Susana Coelho joined the institute in 2020.
 Born in Portugal, she completed her PhD at the Marine Biological Association in the laboratory of Colin Brownlee (Plymouth, United Kingdom).
 Since 2010, she led the Algae Genetics team at the Roscoff Biological Station together with Mark Cock and was appointed Research Director at the CNRS in Roscoff in 2015.
-Coelho has led several research projects on the evolution and development of brown algae, including two ERC grants (SEXSEA and TETHYS).
+Susana Coelho has led several research projects on the evolution and development of brown algae, including two ERC grants (SEXSEA and TETHYS).
 She has been awarded the bronze medal of the CNRS (2015) and the Trogoboff Prize of the French National Academy of Sciences (2017).
+She is an elected member of the European Molecular Biology Organisation (EMBO).

 Andrei LupasDirector, Department of Protein Evolution